Updated: March 17, 2026

 Bundle your coverage types

-Combining general liability, inland marine for equipment, and commercial auto through one carrier saves 20% to 30%.
-Some insurers offer party rental packages that include both your inflatables and related equipment like generators, blowers, and stakes in one bundled policy.
+Putting general liability, inland marine and commercial auto under one carrier typically saves 20% to 30% compared to buying each separately.
+Some insurers go further with party rental packages that wrap your inflatables and related equipment (generators, blowers and stakes) into a single policy.

 4. 4